Microsoft

 Microsoft is the world's largest software company.
 It is the developer of the Windows operating system that powers 90% of the world's personal computers.
 It also makes business software including Microsoft Office which includes very popular programs Word, Excel and Powerpoint.

-Microsoft also operates the MSN network of websites which include e-mail service Hotmail and search engine Bing.
-Microsoft has also entered the videogame business making gaming systems under the XBox platform and introduced the popular XBox 360 in 2005.
-It also entered the portable music and video market with the Zune player in 2006.
+Microsoft also operates the MSN network of websites which includes search engine Bing.
+Microsoft is also in the videogame business making gaming systems under the XBox platform.
+The company released the latest gaming system, XBox One, on November 22, 2013.

-The sheer dominance of the Windows operating system for computers has meant huge profits for the company.
+The dominance of the Windows operating system for computers has meant huge profits for the company over the past two decades.
 Every PC sold with Windows installed means a licensing fee that is paid to Microsoft.
+However, PC growth has slowed with the rise of Apple's iPad and tablet computers.

 History